 Over the course of several Junior World Championships, Mancuso racked up an impressive eight medals (five gold and three bronze).
 In 2005, she made an impact at the senior level when she won bronze medals in the super G and the giant slalom at the World Championships in Bormio, Italy.

-Mancuso emerged as one of the biggest stars of the U.S. team during the 2006 Winter Olympics in Turin, Italy.
+Mancuso emerged as one of the biggest stars from the U.S. team during the 2006 Winter Olympics in Turin, Italy.
 Placing a tiara on her helmet for the slalom portion of the women's combined displayed her colorful personality; her elite skills were in evidence when she won gold in the giant slalom.
 Mancuso was the first American woman to top the podium in an alpine event since Picabo Street in 1998.
 She wore her tiara at the medal ceremony, and later had one painted on her helmet.

 After undergoing hip surgery, Mancuso finished third in the overall standings for the 2007 World Cup.
 The next few years saw her affected by hip and back problems; going into the 2010 Winter Olympics in Vancouver, Canada, Mancuso was overshadowed by fellow U.S. women's ski team member Lindsey Vonn.
 However, Mancuso went on to win silvers in the downhill and combined events at the Vancouver Games, becoming the first American woman with three career Olympic medals for alpine racing.